 }

 There are different ways of making use of the generic memory cache above.
-The simplest use-case would be to instantiate it in a
+The simplest use-case would be to instantiate it in a Controller and add cache items as wanted.

 As you can see the Generic Memory cache offers strongly typed access to the memory cache.